hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/amazon/scenario.md

     get_list_products_in_category -- links --> PrestaShopProduct(Implicit)
 ```

-**Explanation:** This diagram illustrates the code's dependencies. `src.gs` and `src.logger` are imported, suggesting a relationship with other parts of the project handling database interactions and logging, respectively.
+**Explanation:** This diagram illuStartes the code's dependencies. `src.gs` and `src.logger` are imported, suggesting a relationship with other parts of the project handling database interactions and logging, respectively.
 The diagram also visualizes the function `get_list_products_in_category` interacting with a `Supplier` object.
 The `Supplier` class possesses a `driver` (presumably a WebDriver instance for web interaction) and `locators` for locating elements on webpages, which are critical for the function's operation.
 Implicit dependency on `PrestaShopProduct` class is shown for database checks.

 ## <explanation>